sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 Business Rule Tasks
 ^^^^^^^^^^^^^^^^^^^

-In our business rule task, we'll use a DMN table to look up the price of the product the user chose.
+In our Business Rule Task, we'll use a DMN table to look up the price of the product the user chose.

 We'll need to create a DMN table.